 Science experiments – Slime, volcano, make butter, ice cream – click the link for more info

 Games Mum ball and more, click the link for more info

-Arts and Crafts – butterfly, abstract art and more, click the link for more info
+Arts and Crafts – butterfly, abstract art, and more

 Self Esteem Activities

-Research a topic – If your child loves using emoji’s look up where an emoji comes from, who makes them
+Research a topic – If your child loves using emojis, look up where an emoji comes from and who makes them.

 Play board games

 Make pictures to hang in your front windows